Employment for F-1 Students

 - Complete a Student Request for Letter for a social security support letter

-- Submit completed Student Request for Letter and official job offer letter to International Admissions staff (located in the Admissions and Records Office, RDMT 319).
+- Submit completed Student Request for Letter and official job offer letter to International Student Services staff (located in the Diversity and International Student Center and Office, RDMT 114).

 - Take Social Security recommendation letter from TMCC and official job offer letter to the local Social Security Office.